Tue Sep 21

 Not on the e-mail list for Presales?
 Sign Up to be a Belly Up VIP and you will never miss a chance to grab tickets before they go on sale to the general public again!

-Ticket Price: $30 advanced / $32 day of show / $53 reserved loft seating (loft seating is available over the phone or in person at our box office)
+Ticket Price: $30 advanced / $35 day of show / $53 reserved loft seating (available over the phone)

 Ghostland Observatory’s entire approach to music – sonically, aesthetically, conceptually – is essentially a melding of the two distinctly different personalities of its two members, Thomas Ross Turner and Aaron Behrens.
 Whereas Turner, the producer/drummer/keyboardist of the duo, finds solace in the minimal, bleak cable-patch squawks of Karlheinz Stockhausen and the analog-disco-thump of Giorgio Moroder, Behrens’ interests lie more along the lines of psychedelia, rock and various country and blues artists.